-Originally published in TEACH Magazine, May/June 2018
+Originally published in TEACH Magazine, May/June 2018 Issue

 By Sean Blackmer

 When I talk about how any teacher can incorporate movement, I’m often met with skepticism.
-What we have often forgotten as teachers and as a society, is, how vital movement is for both the body and the brain.
+What we have often forgotten, as teachers and as a society, is how vital movement is for both the body and the brain.
 We’ve become more focused on test scores and their preparation instead of the mental and physical health of our students.
 And yes, I am aware of how tests can have a positive effect on a student or school, but is that really our goal as educators?

 With advancements in technology and research on the human brain, we are now able to understand why and how movement can help us.
 Movement has been shown through countless studies to reduce behavior and mental health issues, improve attention, and create more engaging, meaningful classes.
-This is due to the brain’s release of four key chemicals during movement: Serotonin, Dopamine, Endorphins, and Cortisol.
+This is due to the brain’s release of four key chemicals during movement: serotonin, dopamine, endorphins, and cortisol.

 Movement also helps to stimulate the hippocampus—the part of the brain that is associated with memory.
 After a student has moved, their hippocampus is more efficient at storing information as well as creating the necessary neural connections to recall the information quicker when needed.

 So, what can you do in your classroom to encourage movement?
 Research suggests everyone should get up and move every 20 minutes.
-Movement can be as simple as a walk, stretches, or yoga poses.
-These movements increase blood flow throughout the body and primarily the brain.
+These movements can be as simple as a walk, stretches, or yoga poses, all of which increase blood flow throughout the body and primarily the brain.
 More blood flow means more oxygen is being delivered to the brain, thereby creating neural pathways that allow students to recall the material better and more efficiently.

-At the beginning of each school year, I go over the rules and expectations of the desks with students, even going into the reason they are in my classroom.
+At the beginning of each school year, I go over the rules and expectations of the desks with students.
+I also explain why the desks are in my classroom.
 If you want to make positive changes in your classroom, then you have to explain to students the purpose of your approach.
 Once students are on board, and they understand the purpose, there is little to do in terms of behaviour management.

-My classroom is often seen by other teachers and visitors as a circus or loud classroom, but isn’t that what classrooms should be?
-Why do we have this perception of classrooms as rows of desks, little talking, and always lectured-based?
+My classroom is often seen by other teachers and visitors as a circus or a loud classroom, but isn’t that what classrooms should be?
+Why do we have this perception of classrooms as lecture-based, with rows of desks, and little talking from the students?
 With all the technology we have at our fingertips and the vast amount of brain research, do we still think that traditional “sit and get” teaching methods are best?
 Schools and institutions that have implemented movement in the classroom have seen their behavior problems, test scores, and overall school culture improve dramatically.

-Sean Blackmer is a Middle School Social Studies & Electives Teacher in Grand Junction, Colorado.
+Sean Blackmer is a Middle School Social Studies & Electives Teacher in Grand Junction, CO.
 He was the main contributor to the school’s development of a hybrid online-onsite learning program.
 He is currently completing his Masters in Special Education through Colorado Mesa University and will receive a certificate in Applied Behavior Analyst from the University of Northern Colorado.